 The best way to reach the summit is to take the cogwheel railway, and as the steepest in the world, it’s a thrilling ride.
 It’s also an incredibly scenic route.
 You cannot access Mt.
 Pilatus without taking a cable car, gondola or the cogwheel railway.

-If you want to, you can even stay over at Mt.
-Pilatus, as there are a couple of decent three star hotels.
+If you want to, you can even stay overnight at Mt.
+Pilatus in one of the two hotels on the summit.
 Taking a day trip is also simple, thanks in part to the Golden and Silver Round Trip tickets that are available.

 Organised day tours from Lucerne to Mt.
 Pilatus